How To Speed Up Your WooCommerce Store (10+ Techniques)

 That said, Focusing on the Core Web Vitals assessment is essential, considering it’s based on field data and how real-world visitors experience your site’s loading speed, interactivity, and visual stability.

-PageSpeed Insights Core Web Vitals report
+PSI Report Core Web Vitals assessment

 On the contrary, PSI’s Performance score is mainly used for debugging purposes since it’s based on lab data.